Bryan Redpath: Professional career

-Since leaving the Rugby world, Bryan has taken up various roles in the deliverable Foreign Exchange Sector, working specifically with large multinational organisations, advising on bespoke FX Risk Management strategies.
-Most recently he has taken up the post of Head of Strategic Sales at Jackson Swiss Partners, one of the industry's fastest growing Start-Ups.
+Since leaving the Rugby world, Bryan has taken up various roles in the deliverable Foreign Exchange Sector, working specifically with large multinational organisations, and advising on bespoke FX Risk Management strategies.
+Most recently he has taken up the post of Head of Strategic Sales at Jackson Swiss Partners, one of the industry's fastest-growing Start-Ups.

+In August 2023, Bryan was made Director of Partnerships and Strategic Sales at Jackson Swiss Partners.